 A few weeks ago, I posted a delicious Cinnamon Toast Crunch Cookie recipe and I thought how fun it would be to create some cinnamon toast crunch donuts!

-The donuts are a sweet, yeast-leavened dough that has been flavored with cinnamon toast crunch cereal milk and a bit of ground cinnamon to enhance the cozy flavors.
-The donuts are then fried until golden brown.
+These donuts are a sweet, yeast-leavened dough that has been flavored with cinnamon toast crunch cereal milk and a bit of ground cinnamon to enhance the cozy flavors.
+The donuts are then quickly fried until golden brown.
 Once slightly cooled, the donuts get dipped in a delicious cereal milk glaze and then crumb coated in cinnamon toast crunch cereal crumbs.

 Jump to: